arenaxr/arena-docs/content/python-api/attributes/animation_mixer.md

     </div>
     <a class="headerlink" href="#AnimationMixer"></a>

             <div class="docstring"><p>AnimationMixer attribute class to manage its properties in the ARENA: A list of available animations can usually be found by inspecting the model file or its documentation.
 All animations will play by default.
 To play only a specific set of animations, use wildcards: animation-mixer='clip: run_*'.
+Requires <code>object_type: gltf-model</code>.
 More properties at <a href="https://github.com/n5ro/aframe-extras/tree/master/src/loaders#animation">https://github.com/n5ro/aframe-extras/tree/master/src/loaders#animation</a> A-Frame Extras Animation.
 Usage: <code>animation_mixer=AnimationMixer(...)</code></p>

 <h6 id="parameters">Parameters</h6>